 Through a Memorandum of Agreement (MOA) executed in 2002, Banco de Oro Unibank, Inc. assumed the servicing of PRIM's deposit liabilities and other banking functions.
-On December 6, 2002, the Board of PRIM approved the amendment of its Articles of Incorporation (AOI) to change to primary purpose from a development bank to a holding company, which would hold investments in the media industry.
+On December 6, 2002, the Board of Directors of PRIM (BOD) approved the amendment of its Articles of Incorporation (AOI) to change its primary purpose from that of a development bank to a holding company, which would hold investments in the media industry.

-On January 26, 2013, the Board of Directors (BOD) approved the amendment of its AOI extending the corporate life of PRIM by another 50 years up to February 6, 2063.
+On January 26, 2013, the BOD approved the amendment of its AOI extending the corporate life of PRIM by another 50 years or until February 6, 2063.
 The stockholders of the Company approved and ratified the amendment in a special stockholders' meeting on February 4, 2013.
 On February 5, 2013, the Company filed the amended AOI with the Securities and Exchange Commission (SEC), which approved such amendment of the AOI on March 4, 2013.
-However, in accordance with the Revised Corporation Code of the Philippines, effective February 23, 2019, the Company was automatically accorded perpetual existence.
+However, in accordance with the Revised Corporation Code of the Philippines, which took effect on February 23, 2019, the Company was automatically accorded perpetual existence.